allthingslinux/tux/README.md

 ## License

-This project is licensed under the terms of The GNU General Public License v3.0.
+This project is licensed under the GNU General Public License v3.0.

 See [LICENSE](LICENSE.md) for details.